pablodezutter/becode-quotes-api/new_try_withED/readme.md

 5. Middleware= function that executes when routes are being hit
 6. Making database on MongoDB
 7. Installing env package for safety
-8. create envfile + create new folder routes
+8. Create envfile + create new folder routes
-9. create separate route file with function to import the route to the app
+9. Ceate separate route file with function to import the route to the app

+* Create a DB

+10. Create folder Modals and file Post.Js within
+11. Create PostSchema, object
+12. Export

+* Create a post

+13. Create new request in posts.js

+* Open Postman

+14. Hit Post - body - raw -json
+15. Create object
+16. Object cannot be read if you didn't install body parser
+17.